-- If the serum contains specific complement activating antibody, the complement will be activated or fixed by the antigen-antibody complex.
+- If the serum contains specific complement activating antibodies, the complement will be activated or fixed by the antigen-antibody complex.

-Second step (Indicator Stage): The second step detects whether complement has been utilized in the first step or not.
+Second step (Indicator Stage): The second step detects whether complements have been utilized in the first step or not.
 This is done by adding the indicator system.

-- However, if there is no specific antibody in the patient’s serum, there will be no antigen-antibody complex, therefore, complement will be present free or unfixed in the mixture.
-This unfixed complement will now react with the antibody- coated sheep RBCs to bring about their lysis.
+- However, if there is no specific antibody in the patient’s serum, there will be no antigen-antibody complex, therefore, the complement will be present free or unfixed in the mixture.
+This unfixed complement will now react with the antibody-coated sheep RBCs to bring about their lysis.

 Results and Interpretation

-- No lysis of sheep red blood cells (positive CFT) indicates the presence of antibody in the test serum,
+- No lysis of sheep red blood cells (positive CFT) indicates the presence of antibodies in the test serum,

-- while lysis of sheep red blood cells (Negative CFT) indicates the absence of antibody in the serum
+- while lysis of sheep red blood cells (Negative CFT) indicates the absence of antibodies in the serum

 Notes: All reagents must be free of anticomplementary activity, the correct quantity of complement must be added, and the control specimens must react as expected.